VURB

 - Complete the report.

-Do I need VURB or NatHERS Rating Report?
+Do I need VURB or NatHERS Rating?

 Whenever you are building a new residential dwelling or undertaking a major extension or alteration to your existing house, you’ll have to obtain a building permit from your governing council.
 In the process, you may come upon some difficulties regarding energy efficiency compliance for your development.
 Difficulties emerge from the high cost of building insulation and/or glazing to comply with the code.
-This includes, for instance, installing double or triple glazed windows or adding insulation to an existing wall.
+This includes, for instance, installing double or triple-glazed windows or adding insulation to an existing wall.

-So how do you overcome this problem? or in a better sense, how could you get your building permit while reasonably reducing your construction costs?
+So how do you overcome this problem?
+Or, in a better sense, how could you get your building permit while reasonably reducing your construction costs?
 VURB is a method proposed by NCC Vol 2.0 as a Performance Solution method of compliance that may suit your project condition.

 Can you use VURB for commercial buildings?

 Yes, and No!
-VURB is a term NCC uses as an alternative solution for residential buildings (Class 1 buildings to be more accurate).
-For commercial buildings, NCC refers to an alternative solution called JV3 modelling which is similar to VURB with fewer restrictions and easier compliance.
+VURB is a term NCC uses as an alternative solution for residential buildings (Class 1 buildings, to be more accurate).
+For commercial buildings, NCC refers to an alternative solution called JV3 modelling, which is similar to VURB with fewer restrictions and easier compliance.

 Click here for more information on NCC building classes.